Atheros364/LLMDefectPrompter/README.md

 4. Select a project context file (optional)
 5. Choose your project's root folder
 6. Select relevant files from the file tree
-7. Click "Generate & Copy Prompt" to create and copy the structured prompt
+7. Click "Generate Prompt" to create and copy the structured prompt

 ## Project Structure